JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 - `requests`: We will use requests to download data from public URLs.
 - `faasr_log`: This will write log outputs to S3.
 - `faasr_put_file`: We will use this function for storing our output data on S3.
-- `faasr_invocation_id`: Retrieves the current invocation ID (in this tutorial, a timestamp), which we will use to make sure each run will not overwrite previous runs.
+- `faasr_invocation_id`: Retrieves the current invocation ID (in this tutorial, a timestamp), which we will use to make sure each run will not overwrite data from previous runs.
-- `Point` and `Polygon`: Data types for manipulating geographic points and boundaries.
+- `Point` and `Polygon`: Data types for manipulating geographic coordinates and boundaries.

 ```python
 from datetime import datetime